vandsama/vandsama.github.io/pages/about.md

 ---
-layout: page
+layout: category
-title: About
+title: About the Author
+category: about-the-author
-permalink: /about
+permalink: /about-the-author
 ---